 Arrests for Violent Crimes

-· After 2 years, 20.4 percent of BRI participants had been arrested for a violent crime compared to 34.6 percent of the control group.
+After 3 years, 27.8 percent of BRI participants were arrested for a violent crime, compared with 39.2 percent of the control group, a statistically significant difference.

 The study by Braga, Piehl, and Hureau (2009) used a quasi-experimental design to compare recidivism rates among Boston Reentry Initiative (BRI) participants to an equivalent control group that did not receive reentry services.
 Propensity score matching techniques were used to attempt to create equivalent treatment and control groups: relevant pretreatment characteristics of each subject were summarized into a single-index variable (the propensity score); subjects in the treatment and control group were then matched, based on values of the single-index variable.
 The matching technique resulted in a treatment group of 108 offenders (who participated in BRI in 2002) to a comparison group of 309 offenders (who were committed to the House of Correction in 2002, prior to the existence of BRI).

 Statistical tests revealed no significant differences between the groups.
 The average age of the treatment group was 21.3 years, and participants were 97.2 percent non-white.
 The control group was 98.1 percent non-white, with an average age of 22.1 years.

 Recidivism was measured as arrests for any crime and arrests for violent crime following release from jail.
 Data was collected from the Massachusetts Criminal Offender Record Information (CORI) records on prior offending and subsequent recidivism.
 CORI criminal history arrest data was examined up to 3 years (1,095 days) immediately following release from jail on the current conviction offenses.
 Arrest events, the types of arrest crimes, and the time in days between release and a subsequent arrest event were recorded for all subjects.